 The Arjuna’s Penance is carved out of a rock and shaped like that off a wall.
-On either sides there are figures of demi-gods, birds, beasts, figures of sun and moon can be seen.
-Carvings of hunters with bows and arrows chasing animals like tigers, rabbits, deers, herd of elephants can also be seen.
-It is assumed that it tells the story of Arjuna of Mahabharata who meditated to be favored by Lord Shiva.
-Whatever the story line is the artistic talent of the those who made it is indeed praiseworthy.
+On either side there are figures of demi-gods, birds, beasts, figures of sun and moon can be seen.
+Carvings of hunters with bows and arrows chasing animals like tigers, rabbits, deer, a herd of elephants can also be seen.
+It is assumed that it tells the story of Arjuna of Mahabharata who meditated to be favoured by Lord Shiva.
+Whatever the storyline is the artistic talent of the those who made it is indeed praiseworthy.

 3. The Pancha Rathas